-Select the C# language version
+C# language versioning

 When your project targets a preview framework that has a corresponding preview language version, the language version used is the preview language version.
-When your project doesn't target a preview framework, the language version used is the latest minor version.
+You use the latest features with that preview in any environment, without affecting projects that target a released .NET Core version.

-- Manually edit your .csproj file.
+- Manually edit your project file.

 - Set the language version for multiple projects in a subdirectory.